 Japanese woodblock printing originated in ancient China and was brought to Japan after the unification of the country and Shogunat rule was established.
-Japanese woodblock prints, also called ukiyo-e (which means image of the floating world) are a traditional art form, which started to grow very popular in the newly created capital Edo (now Tokyo) from around 1600 and are now strongly sought after by art enthusiasts all over the world.
+Japanese woodblock prints, also called ukiyo-e (which means image of the floating world), are a traditional art form, which started to become very popular in the newly created capital Edo (now Tokyo) from around 1600 and are now highly sought after by art enthusiasts all over the world.

 How a woodblock print is created

 The process of making a Japanese woodblock print is generally divided into three main steps:

 - The artist draws the design on thin paper.
 The artist then leaves their designs in a workshop with